Your Role Awaits. Claim It. Make Virginia Tech Your Home.

 Typically, we attract applicants from COAMFTE-accredited MFT master’s programs and other mental health master’s programs.
 Our applicants tend to have high GPAs and above average GREs.
 Over the last few years, our applicants’ GPAs have averaged about 3.89 on a 4.0 scale; their GRE verbal scores averaged 153 and their GRE quantitative scores averaged 150.
 It is possible to be accepted into the program, however, with GPAs or GRE scores above or slightly below these averages.

 Typically, we accept between four and six students into the MFT program area per year.
 Our cohorts start the program once a year, in the fall semester.

 Historically, all accepted students have been offered full-time assistantship support for three years, pending satisfactory progress in the program.
 For more detailed information about assistantships and the financial requirements of the program, click here.

 Virginia Tech is a member of the Council of Graduate Schools, which also includes nearly all accredited MFT doctoral programs.
-This means that a student offered admission to our program – or to any other program from an institution which is also a member – with financial (i.e., assistantship) support has until April 15 to decide whether to accept it.
+This means that a student offered admission to the MFT program area within the Department of Human Development and Family Science – or to any other MFT program from an institution which is also a member – with financial (i.e., assistantship) support has until April 15 to decide whether to accept it.

 Please see our Student Achievement Data for more detailed information about our graduation rates.

-Since 2005, 80% of our students have graduated from the program.
+Since 2005, 80% of students have graduated from the MFT doctoral program area.
 Most students who have left the program have done so voluntarily for any number of reasons including interest in a different area of study, deciding they do not need a doctorate, and changes in life circumstances that interfere with their desire or ability to complete the program.